mmomtchev/Forez/README.md

 *who is from Forez and inspiration to us,*
 *tell him that this song is sung again.*

-The only evidence that this refers to Guy IV is the fact he seems to be absent and the time period during which the song was written.
+Clearly, Count Guy IV of Forez is the most likely candidate to be the one that the song refers to.
+The *again* part indicates that he had already heard this song.
+Given the customs of the time, he might also have been the one who had it written in the first place.

 #### The Barons Crusade